terryds/gideon-ai/README.md

 ## Security notes

+- **Single-user only.** There is no user model — the linked Telegram chat is the operator.
+Don't deploy this for a team or share the bot.
 - The Telegram → Claude Code relay runs `claude --permission-mode bypassPermissions`. **Treat your linked Telegram chat as having root on the host.** Don't share the chat.
 Use a private bot.
 - API keys (Anthropic, Brave, Exa, Twitter cookies, proxy creds) are stored **plaintext** in `data/dashboard.db`.
 Don't commit `data/` and don't back it up to anywhere untrusted.
 - There is **no built-in authentication** on the dashboard HTTP server.
 Bind it to localhost, or put it behind a reverse proxy with auth (Tailscale/Cloudflare Access/HTTP basic auth/etc.).